mikhailstasyuk/obsidian-notes/maths/Markov model.md

+Data points matters.
 Each row is dependent on the previous row.
-No features, except classes that we a
+No features, except classes that we are trying to predict.
+And we do it based on the previous in a